Maya Machhindra: Hindi movies

-It was made into Bollywood film in 1950 as Alakh Niranjan, and Maya machhindra in 1951, starring Trilok Kapoor and Nirupa Roy, in 1960 starring Manher Desai, Nirupa Roy. and in 1975 by Srinath Tripathi starring Abhi Bhattacharya.
+It was made into Bollywood film in 1950 as Alakh Niranjan, and Maya Machhindra in 1951, starring Trilok Kapoor and Nirupa Roy, in 1960 starring Manher Desai and Nirupa Roy.

-1981 Gujrati movie
+1981 Gujarati movie

 Allakh Niranjan is a 1981 Indian Gujarati film, directed by Jayant.K.Bhatt.
-The film stars Rita Bhaduri, Jayshree Gadkar, Jayshree T., Ramesh Mehta, Shrikant Jani, Manhar Desai in lead roles.
+The film stars Rita Bhaduri, Jayshree Gadkar, Jayshree T., Ramesh Mehta, Shrikant Jani, and Manhar Desai.